knative/docs/blog/docs/articles/getting-started-blog-p2.md

 #### Bash

-Your computer will need to have bash installed in order to run all of the installation/setup scripts the other local components will need.
-Chances are that your computer will have bash (linux and mac should, however you may want to upgrade your bash version on mac).
-If you are on windows, you will need to [install bash](https://itsfoss.com/install-bash-on-windows/).
+Your computer will need to have Bash installed in order to run all of the installation/setup scripts the other local components will need.
+Chances are that your computer will have Bash (Linux and Mac should, however you may want to upgrade your Bash version on Mac).
+If you are on Windows, you will need to [install Bash](https://itsfoss.com/install-bash-on-windows/).

 #### Git

-In order to clone repositories or download various tools, you will need to have git on your computer.
-If you want to check if git is installed, run `git --version` in a terminal window.
-To install git, follow the [instructions here](https://www.google.com/url?q=https://git-scm.com/book/en/v2/Getting-Started-Installing-Git&sa=D&source=docs&ust=1689957464044285&usg=AOvVaw0TD7GtU1n0kZG9GT1OKb_P).
+In order to clone repositories or download various tools, you will need to have Git on your computer.
+If you want to check if Git is installed, run `git --version` in a terminal window.
+To install Git, follow the [instructions here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 SSH keys are utilized to authenticate your identity with third-party code repository service providers, such as GitHub or GitLab, without the need for you to enter your credentials every time you execute a pull, push, or clone command.
 This key-based authentication method enhances both security and convenience.
 If you haven't